 This is called mutual consent, and it pertains to situations where both parties knowingly and willingly enter into the fight.
 In the state of Utah, this is not a valid legal excuse.
 In other words, it doesn’t matter what circumstances led to the fight or how willing the people were to enter into it, both people can be tried and convicted if their actions amount to assault according to the outlined statues above.

 I felt like I had to defend myself, so I did.
 Now I’m being charged with assault.
 Isn’t self-defense a valid excuse?

 In some circumstances, it is a legal excuse according to Utah laws.
 Through the courts, you must prove that you had a “reasonable” cause to believe that the other person was going to use unlawful force against you.
 Some factors that a judge and jury consider when making this decision include: both parties’ history of violent acts; any patterns of abuse in the relationship; the cause of danger involved; the perceived likelihood of death or serious injury; and the immediacy of danger.

-If you or someone you love is being charged with assault, please contact Schmidt Law Firm here, or call 801-990-6390 for a FREE consultation.
+If you or someone you love is being charged with assault, please contact Schmidt Law Firm here, or call 801-990-6390 to schedule a consultation.
 We have over 20 years of experience representing the residents of Utah, and are conveniently located in Cottonwood Heights.